soxoj/counter-osint-guide-en/pages/platforms.md

 I remind you that this guide is aimed at **hiding** your information from prying eyes on the Web.
 Unfortunately, almost everything you write in social networks and messengers is available to the platforms themselves.
-That is, a large number of employees of this company, law enforcement and other agencies that have the right to request this information, as well as sometimes a large number of other persons who semi -legally support the site's activities.
+That is, a large number of employees of this company, law enforcement and other agencies that have the right to request this information, as well as sometimes a large number of other persons who semi-legally support the site's activities.

 To fully protect yourself from the leakage of your personal information is not to use any platforms that do not guarantee end-to-end encryption and absolute security of your data, but